-The Chip Erase command sequence: CS# goes low \rightarrow sending Chip Erase command \rightarrow CS# goes high.
+The Chip Erase command sequence: CS# goes low $\rightarrow$ sending Chip Erase command $\rightarrow$ CS# goes high.
 The command sequence is shown in Figure21.
 CS# must be driven high after the eighth bit of the command code has been latched in, otherwise the Chip Erase command is not executed.
-As soon as CS# is driven high, the self-timed Chip Erase cycle (whose duration is t{CE}) is initiated.
+As soon as CS# is driven high, the self-timed Chip Erase cycle (whose duration is $t{CE}$ ) is initiated.
 While the Chip Erase cycle is in progress, the Status Register may be read to check the value of the Write In Progress (WIP) bit.
 The Write In Progress (WIP) bit is 1 during the self-timed Chip Erase cycle, and is 0 when it is completed.
 At some unspecified time before the cycle is completed, the Write Enable Latch (WEL) bit is reset.
-The Chip Erase (CE) command is executed if the Block Protect (BP2, BP1, BP0) bits are "000" when CMP=0, or "101/11X" when CMP=1.
+The Chip Erase (CE) command is executed if the Block Protect (BP2, BP1, BP0) bits and CMP are all 0 or all 1.
 The Chip Erase (CE) command is ignored if one or more sectors are protected.